Activities | 10 years: happy birthday Dolomites UNESCO!

 A day of words, music and flavours, with concerts, meetings and a lunch service by award-winning chefs; as well as a presentation of our new projects, including the one to rebuild the Serrai di Sottoguda gorge after Storm Vaia.

-On June 26, we will be in Cortina d’Ampezzo to celebrate the first 10 years of the UNESCO Dolomites with a wonderful day out.
-The town centre will be turned into a stage from which to proclaim a great chorus of good wishes for our World Heritage mountains, a precious asset for everyone.
+On June 26, the first 10 years of the UNESCO Dolomites were celebrated in Cortina d’Ampezzo with a wonderful day out.
+The town centre was turned into a stage from which to proclaim a great chorus of good wishes for our World Heritage mountains, a precious asset for everyone.
 The inclusion of these mountains on the UNESCO list marked both the birth and the revival of an idea: that of the Dolomites as a World Heritage that needs to be protected and promoted as a unique whole.
 This milestone was a very important form of international recognition, but it was also a starting point for designing future plans and pathways for development, all under the banner of sustainability.

 All in a shell

-The celebrations in Cortina d’Ampezzo will begin at 11 a.m.
-The town centre with the Piazza Dibona and its spectacular Conchiglia will act as the headquarters for these celebrations, and for the presentation of over 140 other events taking place during the summer in Veneto, Trentino, South Tyrol and Friuli Venezia Giulia.
+The celebrations in Cortina d’Ampezzo started at 11 a.m.
+The town centre with the Piazza Dibona and its spectacular Conchiglia acted as the headquarters for these celebrations, and for the presentation of over 140 other events taking place during the summer in Veneto, Trentino, South Tyrol and Friuli Venezia Giulia.

-The day will begin with contributions from the representatives of the various institutions starting with the Ministry of the Environment, which set up a Committee chaired by Undersecretary Gava to celebrate the tenth anniversary of the UNESCO World Heritage Dolomites.
+The day started with contributions from the representatives of the various institutions starting with the Ministry of the Environment, which set up a Committee chaired by Undersecretary Gava to celebrate the tenth anniversary of the UNESCO World Heritage Dolomites.

-And then there’s the music: there will be four bands performing, spaced out between the various official contributions.
-The groups are from different areas within the World Heritage site, and will be playing together in the spirit of cooperation that forms the basis of UNESCO identity.
+And then there was music: there were four bands performing, spaced out between the various official contributions.
+The groups were from different areas within the World Heritage site, and played together in the spirit of cooperation that forms the basis of UNESCO identity.

 Ten years ago, UNESCO declared our mountains a World Heritage Site.
 The news came from Seville, on June 26th, 2009.
-Since then, a new pathway has opened for our Pale Mountains, and this year we will be celebrating this on a wide scale, starting with the party in Cortina d’Ampezzo and continuing through the summer with a lineup of over 140 events.
-The various initiatives are being coordinated by the UNESCO Dolomites Foundation and the Ministry of the Environment, through its special Committee for the UNESCO Dolomites tenth anniversary celebrations.
+Since then, a new pathway has opened for our Pale Mountains, and in 2019 we celebrated this on a wide scale, starting with the party in Cortina d’Ampezzo and continuing through the summer with a lineup of over 140 events.
+The various initiatives were coordinated by the UNESCO Dolomites Foundation and the Ministry of the Environment, through its special Committee for the UNESCO Dolomites tenth anniversary celebrations.

 “Their dramatic vertical and pale coloured peaks in a variety of distinctive sculptural forms is extraordinary in a global context.
 This property also contains an internationally important combination of earth science values“